-Brave Writer is founded on the idea that we are all writers.
-Becoming comfortable with written self-expression happens naturally when we are given the freedom to make mistakes, explore our thoughts and ideas in a supportive environment and when we have the opportunity to pay more attention to what we want to say than how we are going to say it.
+Brave Writer is founded on the idea that we're all writers.
+Becoming comfortable with written self-expression happens naturally when we are given the freedom to make mistakes, explore our thoughts and ideas in a supportive environment, and when we have the opportunity to pay more attention to what we want to say than how we are going to say it.
 Freewriting is the tool that helps novice writers as well as it helps professional writers make written self-expression as natural as speech.

 Use the Friday Freewrite as a time to explore new topics, to journal or to draft if you are in the middle of a writing project.
 Everyone ought to freewrite together, including mom.
 It really helps!

 Another Brave Writer principle is that writing goes better if everyone takes the same risks.
-Therefore, I strongly encourage that freewriting is done by kids and moms together.
+Therefore, I strongly encourage that freewriting is done by kids and parents together.
 Each person has full ownership over his or her writing so you are free to share it or not with each other.
-But I strongly suggest that moms share as well.
+But I recommend that when you do ask kids to share, parents share as well.

-- Notice one thing you like and one thing you will remember from the freewrite.
+- Notice a concrete aspect of the writing that you like (for instance, a clever word pair, vivid detail, a surprising vocabulary word).
+Next notice one aspect of the content you will remember from the freewrite.
 Share that with the writer.